 The Treasurer/Tax Collector shall be appointed by Town Manager for a term to be determined by the Town Manager.
+History: See Charter, Section 4-2(b).

 §5-10 Authority to Engage Legal Counsel:

 The Treasurer is authorized to engage counsel at the expense of the Town for the purpose of prosecuting any action at law under the provisions of the public statutes relating to suits on bonds, notes or other securities.